jateen67/news/README.md

 Naturally, the `text` of each article will be filled with unwanted characters, like `\n`.
 Because of this, it gets cleaned so that we can pass it into the model later on without a hitch (and because it looks nicer, obviously).

+All the web scraping code is centralized at `python/web_scraper/main.py`, meaning running this file will go through the entire process of obtaining the feed, scraping the articles, etc.

 ### Feed cleaned up news articles into model

 Once the entire scraping process is done, the file that contains all the articles (`python/data/news.csv`) gets passed to the model, which will in turn evaluate each article's `title`, `description`, and `text` property and generate a score from 0-10.
 Naturally, since most news is negative, most of the articles are not being evaluated by how positive they are; they're being evaluated based on how much less negative they are compared to the others.